HMS Curacoa (D41): Construction and career

 Curacoa was under repair through July and was placed in reserve after the repairs were completed.
 She remained in reserve through November 1920, but later served as the flagship of the 2nd Light Cruiser Squadron of the Atlantic Fleet through 1928.
-The ship was detached to the Mediterranean Fleet in September 1922 during the Chanak Crisis and arrived in Smyrna (now Izmir), Turkey, on 23 September.
+The ship was detached to the Mediterranean Fleet in September 1922 during the Chanak Crisis and arrived in Smyrna (now İzmir), Turkey, on 23 September.
 While there her crew assisted with the evacuation of refugees from the city after much of the city was destroyed by fire.
 Curacoa remained in the Mediterranean until at least February 1923.
 During the mid-1920s, her original 9 ft rangefinders were exchanged for 12 ft models.

 On 4 September 1929, the ship was transferred to the Mediterranean Fleet as the flagship of the 3rd Cruiser Squadron, which was commanded by her first captain, Barry Domvile.
 She remained in the Mediterranean until 1932.
 She became a gunnery training ship on 18 December 1933 and continued in that role until 1939.
 In 1935, she was one of four Royal Navy ships featured in the British film Brown on Resolution, where she played a German battlecruiser.
 In July 1939, a few months before the outbreak of the Second World War in Europe, she began a conversion into an anti-aircraft cruiser at Chatham Dockyard.
 This consisted of replacing all of her six-inch guns with eight QF 4-inch (102 mm) Mk XVI dual-purpose guns in four twin-gun turrets, in the positions formerly occupied by Nos.
 1, 3, 4, and 5 six-inch guns.
 A quadruple mount for the two-pounder Mk VII "pom-pom" light AA gun was installed in No. 2 gun's position.
 Quadruple Vickers 0.5 in AA machinegun mounts replaced the three-inch guns and her torpedo tubes were removed.
 Her masts were cut down and her existing fire-control systems were replaced by a pair of High-Angle Control System Mk III systems and a pom-pom director.
 A Type 279 early-warning radar was also installed.
 To counter the additional weight high in the ship, 200 LT of ballast was added.
 Although the weight of the ballast alone was more than that of the new equipment, it increased her metacentric height from 2.93 to 3.41 ft at deep load.